Open-STEM/XRPUsersGuide/course/dashboard.rst

 .. image:: images/StartServer.png
    :width: 200

-Note that this will fail if not exactly one of the above two methods was called first.
+Note that this will only suceed if one (not both) of the above two methods is called first.
 This function call will:

 1. Bring up the WiFi interface on the robot using a robot number